tf2mandeokyi/BTETerraRenderer/src/main/resources/assets/bteterrarenderer/README.md

 # YAML map data file

-The map data file that contains custom map objects.
+The map data file containing custom map objects.

+Notes:
-You can create your custom map data file at `.../.minecraft/config/bteterrarenderer/maps/`.
+* Custom map data files should be in `.../.minecraft/config/bteterrarenderer/maps/`.

-(Note: There is no limit to the map data file's name, so name it to whatever you want.)
+* There are no restrictions of naming your data file, so name it whatever you want.
+* If you think you're getting the syntax error, try validating it [here](https://codebeautify.org/yaml-validator)

 ## example.yml